Tampa Bay Times/Times Publishing Company

 Rebecca grew up in Portland and attended Portland Community College before graduating from the University of Oregon.
 She joined the Times in 2018.

 Joe DeLuca joined the Times in 2001.
-He is Executive Vice President and General Manager of the Times Publishing Company.
+He is President of the Times Publishing Company.
 He has overall responsibility for coordination and execution of the business strategy across the organization.In addition to those responsibilities, Joe’s current leadership portfolio also includes Consumer Marketing, Finance, Human Resources, Operations and Distribution.

 Joe has broad newspaper experience beginning his career as a sportswriter and general assignment reporter for Imprint Newspapers, where he later held the positions of Copy Editor, Circulation Manager and Operations Manager.